solana-kaizen/kaizen-example/README.md

-# workflow-allocator-example
+# Kaizen Example

-This is a simple example demonstrating the Solana [Workflow Allocator](https://github.com/workflow-rs/workflow-allocator) framework.
+This is a simple example demonstrating the [Solana Kaizen](https://github.com/solana-kaizen/kaizen) framework.

 This example contains the following folders: